Varshithvhegde/Blink_Video_Player/README.md

 > It has a feature to track eyes and pause and play according to it.
 > When eye is closed it automatically pauses the video you are playing.
 > And automatically plays the video when the eye is opened
+> It also has a feature to manually pause the video using button.
+> It uses google vision api to track the eye movement